afunyun/BatchGrader/README.md

     Batch API rate limits are separate from existing per-model rate limits.
 The Batch API has two new types of rate limits:

     1.  **Per-batch limits:** A single batch may include up to 50,000 requests, and a batch input file can be up to 200 MB in size.
 Note that `/v1/embeddings` batches are also restricted to a maximum of 50,000 embedding inputs across all requests in the batch.
     2.  **Enqueued prompt tokens per model:** Each model has a maximum number of enqueued prompt tokens allowed for batch processing.
-You can find these limits on the [Platform Settings page](/settings/organization/limits).

     There are no limits for output tokens or number of submitted requests for the Batch API today.
 Because Batch API rate limits are a new, separate pool, using the Batch API will not consume tokens from your standard per-model rate limits, thereby offering you a convenient way to increase the number of requests and processed tokens you can use when querying our API.
 ```

 **OpenAI themselves limit the amount of requests per batch.
 See above if you're wondering why there's a 50k/request cap.**
+**This does not currently take into account your Tokens-Per-Day limit, as that's entirely dependent on your organization's limit.
+You can find that information here: <https://platform.openai.com/settings/organization/limits>**
+**Tier 1 is 2,000,000 TPD.**

 ## Input/Output Formats